-Managed care claim liabilities also include a provision for adverse deviation, which is an estimate for known environmental factors that are reasonably likely to affect the required level of reserves.
-This provision for adverse deviation is intended to capture the potential adverse development from known environmental factors such as our entry into new geographical markets, changes in our geographic or product mix, the introduction of new customer populations, variation in benefit utilization, disease outbreaks, changes in provider reimbursement, fluctuations in medical cost trend, variation in claim submission patterns and variation in claims processing speed and payment patterns, changes in technology that provide faster access to claims data or change the speed of adjudication and settlement of claims, variability in claim inventory levels, non-standard claim development, and/or exceptional situations that require judgmental adjustments in setting the reserves for claims.
+Managed Care claim liabilities also include a provision for adverse deviation, which is an estimate for known environmental factors that are reasonably likely to affect the required level of reserves.
+This provision for adverse deviation is intended to capture the potential adverse development from known environmental factors such as our entry into new geographical markets, changes in our geographic or product mix, the introduction of new customer populations, variation in benefit utilization, disease outbreaks, changes in provider reimbursement, fluctuations in medical cost trend, variation in claim submission patterns and variation in claims processing speed and payment patterns, changes in technology that provide faster access to claims data or change the speed of adjudication and settlement of claims, variability in claim inventory levels, non-standard claim development and/or exceptional situations that require judgmental adjustments in setting the reserves for claims.

-Circumstances to be considered in developing our best estimate of reserves include changes in enrollment, utilization levels, unit costs, mix of business, benefit plan designs, provider reimbursement levels, processing system conversions and changes, claim inventory levels, regulatory and legislative requirements, claim processing patterns, and claim submission patterns.
+Circumstances to be considered in developing our best estimate of reserves include changes in enrollment, utilization levels, unit costs, mix of business, benefit plan designs, provider reimbursement levels, processing system conversions and changes, claim inventory levels, regulatory and legislative requirements, claim processing patterns and claim submission patterns.
 A comparison or prior period liabilities to re-estimated claim liabilities based on subsequent claims development is also considered in making the liability determination.
 In the actuarial process, the methods and assumptions are not changed as reserves are recalculated, but rather the availability of additional paid claims information drives our changes in the re-estimate of the unpaid claim liability.
 Changes in such development are recorded as a change to current period benefit expense.
 The re-estimates or recasts are done monthly for the previous four calendar quarters.
-On average, about 92% of the claims are paid within three months after the last day of the month in which they were incurred and about 5% are within the next three months, for a total of 97% paid within six months after the last day of the month in which they were incurred.
+On average, about 93% of the claims are paid within three months after the last day of the month in which they were incurred.

 Management regularly reviews its assumptions regarding claim liabilities and makes adjustments to claims incurred when necessary.
-If management's assumptions regarding cost trends and utilization are significantly different than actual results, our consolidated statement of earnings and financial position could be impacted in future periods.
+If management's assumptions regarding cost trends and utilization are significantly different than actual results, our Consolidated Statement of Earnings and Balance Sheets could be affected in future periods.
 Changes to prior year estimates may result in an increase in claims incurred or a reduction of claims incurred in the period the change is made.
 Further, due to the considerable variability of health care costs, adjustments to claims liabilities are made in each period and are sometimes significant as compared to the net income recorded in that period.
 Prior year development of claim liabilities is recognized immediately upon the actuary's judgment that a portion of the prior year liability is no longer needed or that an additional liability should have been accrued.
 Health care trends are monitored in conjunction with the claim reserve analysis.
 Based on these analyses, rating trends are adjusted to anticipate future changes in health care cost or utilization.
 Thus, the Managed Care segment incorporates those trends as part of the development of premium rates in an effort to keep premium rating trends in line with claims trends.

 As described above, completion factors and claims trend factors can have a significant impact on the determination of our claim liabilities.
-The following example provides the estimated impact on our December 31, 2019 claim liabilities, assuming the indicated hypothetical changes in completion and trend factors:
+The following example provides the estimated impact on our December 31, 2020 claim liabilities, assuming the indicated hypothetical changes in completion and trend factors: